wang1hm/LamostAbs/README.md

 Absolute flux calibration for LAMOST Low Resolution Spectral (LRS) data.

-- try to change

-- Python version to re-calibrate the LAMOST spectra with the SDSS/PanSTARRS1 multi-band photometric data （see reference from [LAMOST Quasar Survey](https://ui.adsabs.harvard.edu/abs/2022arXiv221212876J/abstract)）
+This is the Python realization of the re-calibrating procedure for the LAMOST spectra with the SDSS/PanSTARRS1 multi-band photometric data（see reference from [LAMOST Quasar Survey DR6-9 (Jin et al. 2023)](https://ui.adsabs.harvard.edu/abs/2022arXiv221212876J/abstract)）

 # pipeline